Dilution Calculator

 Scenario 3: The Serial Dilution That Compounded an Error

-An analyst building a six-point tenfold standard curve made a small 5% pipetting error at the very first tube.
+An analyst building a six point tenfold standard curve made a small 5% pipetting error at the very first tube.
 Because each step multiplies the previous one, by the sixth tube that single error had compounded through every level, distorting the whole calibration.
-The lesson: in serial dilutions, accuracy at the top of the series matters most, and the Serial Series mode lets you see exactly how the concentrations cascade.
+The lesson is clear.
+In serial dilutions, accuracy at the top of the series matters most, and the Serial Series mode lets you see exactly how the concentrations cascade.

 Scenario 4: Mixing Percent and Molarity